Metaphorical Music

-Metaphorical Music is the debut studio album by Japanese musician Nujabes.
+Metaphorical Music (stylised in lower case) is the debut studio album by Japanese musician Nujabes.
 Released in 2003, it offers a combination of hip hop and instrumental jazz, and features artists like Shing02, Substantial, Five Deez and Cise Starr (of CYNE).
 Despite the fact that the album has contributing vocals from several artists, it is roughly classified as an instrumental hip hop album.

 Uyama Hiroto contributed to several notable tracks on the album, including "Letter from Yokosuka" and "Next View", and would appear on subsequent albums Modal Soul and Spiritual State.
 Metaphorical Music received universal acclaim from Nujabes' fans and critics alike.